“To provide companionship and activities to seniors who are isolated within the community.”

 Governance Team Board Members

 Robyn Walker has been a member of the Governance Team for North Shore CMA since June 2017.
-Robyn has been a volunteer at the Mairangi Bay CMA centre since August 2016.
-Robyn is involved in helping manage the website replacement for CMA at present.
+Robyn volunteered at the Mairangi Bay CMA centre from 2016 to 2018.
 Robyn has a Bachelor of Science degree majoring in Computer Science, a Postgraduate Diploma of Business, and an MBA, all from the University of Auckland.
-Robyn has over 30 years’ experience in IT Project Management in NZ and UK.
-Robyn now manages her own company, Swansong, to administer deceased estates on behalf of Executors, including the physical, digital and intangible assets.
+Robyn has over 30 years experience in IT Project Management in NZ and UK.
+Robyn is also the General Manager for North Shore CMA since January 2024.

 CMA is an Incorporated Society and registered with the Charities Commission (No. CC22808).We are GST registered: 38-971-158.